patelmp/Group13-SENG8071-Midterm-Assignment/README.md

-# Group13-SENG8071-Midterm-Assignment
+# Group1-SENG8071-Final Project
 # Online bookstore system
 Here is our Project partner cum group member list:

-- Mahendra Patel (9006695)
-- SWATI (8975520)
 - Yamini Ravikumar (8974260)
+- Jagriti Singh (8967403)
+- Ramandeep kaur (8973502)

 # Team member and their task distribution.
 Here are the duties assigned to an individual in our team member.
-- Designing database schema and defining tables - Mahendra Patel is responsible for making sure the design of database schema and helps teams communicate with one another.
+- Designing database schema and defining tables - Yamini is responsible for making sure the design of database schema and helps teams communicate with one another.
-- Database Architect: - Mahendra Patel is responsible for designing the database schema and ensuring data integrity.
+- Database Architect: - Yamini is responsible for designing the database schema and ensuring data integrity.
-- DDL/DML: -Swati Implemented the SQL queries and CRUD operations.
+- DDL/DML: -Jagriti Implemented the SQL queries and CRUD operations.
-- Data Analyst: - Yamani Ravikumar analyzes user data to generate insights into the most popular genres and loyal customers.
+- Data Analyst: - Ramandeep  analyzes user data to generate insights into the most popular genres and loyal customers.
-- Quality Assurance Engineer: - Swati, the QA engineer, tests the system to ensure it satisfies the specifications and is error-free.
+- Quality Assurance Engineer: - Jagriti, the QA engineer, tests the system to ensure it satisfies the specifications and is error-free.

 # User Roles